bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 2) The cholesky, lu, and qr decompositions have the matrix multiplications and dot products now inlined in plain.

-The open_acc standard says that functions designated as workers can call functions which have a worker loop.
+The open_acc standard says that functions designated as workers can call procedures which have a worker loop or contain vector loops.

 However, nvc++ apparently had problems to call these functions from a sequential loop.
+It does clearly not correspond to the openacc standard that a function designated as worker, which contains a worker loop can not call a vector loop.
+After I inserted these internal loops in plain text, they are parallelized.

-So they were inserted in plain text.
-Now these loops are parallelized.
-However, nvc++ often sees data dependencies, where there clearly are none, and refuses to vectorize.
+Additionally, nvc++ often saw data dependencies in simple loops, where there are none, and refused to vectorize.
+More precisely, nvc++ is often confused by the matrix strides if no independent clause is added to the loops.

-This is a problem that may or may not be solved by suitable code refractorings...
+By now, (03.02.2025), the openacc pragmas were set such that nvc++ can vectorize more openacc loops.

+Unfortunately, in contrast to openacc, openmp has no "independent" clause for loops.
+As a result, some openmp loops for the host are not vectorized with nvc++, sometimes this comes with the comment "not vectorized because unknown" from nvc++.

+This seems to be different from other compilers, like gcc or clang, which can vectorize such code.
+Unfortunately, gcc and clang have difficulties with the open-acc and openmp offload by now, which is still in development for these open-source compilers.

 4) On clang, the functions that offload to gpu fail, unfortunately.